Climate of Japan

 The moving speed is 10 to 40 km/h.

-Every year, 2 to 6 typhoons hit Japan from southwest or south and pass through the mainland of Japan to northeast or north.
+Every year, 2 to 6 typhoons hit Japan from the southward and pass through the mainland of Japan toward the northeast or north.

 Most of them come to Japan between July and October.